dtolnay/rust-faq/README.md

 ### What IDE should I use?

-There are a number of options for development environment with Rust, all of which are detailed on the official [IDE support page](https://forge.rust-lang.org/ides.html).
+There are a number of options for development environment with Rust, all of which are detailed on the unofficial [IDE support page](https://areweideyet.com/).

 ### `gofmt` is great.
 Where's `rustfmt`?